Fragility of Topology under Electronic Correlations in Iron Chalcogenides: Acknowledgements

 \section{Acknowledgements}

-We acknowledge S. Huh, Z. X. Shen, D.-H. Lee, and G. Kotliar for useful discussions.
+We acknowledge S. Huh, Z.-X. Shen, D.-H. Lee, and G. Kotliar for useful discussions, and S. Jung and Y. Ishida for helpful comments on laser development.
 This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. 2022R1A3B1077234) and Global Research Development Center Cooperative Hub Program (GRDC) through NRF (RS-2023-00258359).
-MK was supported by the KIAS Individual Grant (CG083502).
+This work was also supported by the Institute of Applied Physics, Seoul National University.
+M.K. was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2026-25478055), the Korea Institute for Advanced Study (KIAS) individual Grants (No. CG083502), Korea Basic Science Institute (National Research Facilities and Equipment Center) Grant (No. RS-2024-00436672) funded by the Ministry of Education, Republic of Korea, and Korea Institute for Advancement of Technology (KIAT) grant funded by the Korea Government (MOTIE) (RS-2025-02214408, HRD Program for Industrial Innovation).
+The LQSGW+DMFT calculation is supported by the Center for Advanced Computation at KIAS.
+We acknowledge the MAX IV Laboratory for beamtime on the Bloch beamline under proposal 20241943.
+Research conducted at MAX IV, a Swedish national user facility, is supported by Vetenskapsrådet (Swedish Research Council, VR) under contract 2018-07152, Vinnova (Swedish Governmental Agency for Innovation Systems) under contract 2018-04969 and Formas under contract 2019-02496.